MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 >[!IMPORTANT]
 >By sending data to Viva Insights, you agree to have Microsoft Viva Glint data sent and stored within Microsoft Viva Insights.

-This consent screen will display the first time you begin this integration.
+This consent screen displays the first time you begin this integration.
 You must **Agree to terms** before moving forward.

 :::image type="content" source="../../media/glint/setup/glintsights-preview-agreement-v2.png" alt-text="Screenshot of the Learn More and Set up integration buttons.":::